What is Whistleblowing?

 The U.S. government does not require you to use a lawyer when providing information.

-However, if you don’t submit your claim correctly you may lose your entitlement to your award.
-Using a qualified and experienced law firm like FTI Law to help with your application can provides a number of benefits:
+However, if you don’t submit your claim correctly, you may lose your entitlement to your award.
+Using a qualified and experienced law firm like FTI Law to help with your application can provide a number of benefits with respect to your FCPA whistleblower reward and protection:

 • Using an attorney also ensures that you can maximize the award by making the strongest possible case;

-• If you don’t use an attorney, you cannot submit information anonymously.
+• Anonymity is an FCPA whistleblower’s best protection against retaliation.
+If you don’t use an attorney, you cannot submit information anonymously to the SEC.
 However, using an attorney allows you to do this;

 FTI Law has years of experience representing individuals and investigating bribery and corruption around the globe.
 We can quickly provide advice on how to maximize your claim and make sure you submit your claim before someone beats you to it.
 The first step is to take the online evaluation: